 Women with overly large breasts often feel like their breasts are out of proportion with the rest of their figure, making them “top-heavy.”
-They may be experiencing shoulder or back pain, have difficulty finding clothes that fit properly or face unwanted attention because of their large breasts.
+They may be experiencing shoulder or back pain, have difficulty finding clothes that fit properly, or face unwanted attention because of their large breasts.
 Fortunately, there is a solution.
-Breast reduction surgery by plastic surgeons Barry Schwartz, M.D., F.A.C.S. and Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery has already given hundreds of Fort Lauderdale and Broward County area women smaller and lighter breasts that are a better match for their frame.
+Breast reduction surgery by double board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., F.A.C.S. of the Weston Center for Plastic Surgery has already given hundreds of Fort Lauderdale and Broward County area women smaller and lighter breasts that are a better match for their frame.
 During this surgery, known in the medical world as reduction mammoplasty, excess breast tissue, fat and skin are removed to make the breasts smaller.

 Breast reduction is a surgical procedure that reduces the size of the breast by removing excess breast tissue and skin.
 The procedure may also be used to reduce the size of the areola, or the dark area surrounding the nipple.
 In some cases, the areola must also be repositioned to accommodate the new shape of the breast after reduction.
 This procedure has been safely performed regularly on women for decades, and the results are permanent.
 In men, breast reduction surgery is called gynecomastia correction surgery and is also performed regularly and safely on thousands of men yearly.